 Pittsburgh Shorts is open to all independent filmmakers, including college and graduate level film students, as well as professionals in the field.

 Eligible films must adhere to the following criteria:

-• Must be a Pittsburgh premiere (no prior public Pittsburgh screening or TV broadcast)
+• Must be a Pittsburgh premiere (no prior public Pittsburgh screening)

 • Foreign language films must have English subtitles